Powerlearnproject/se-day1-assignment-l-hjab/README.md

 Identify and describe at least three key milestones in the evolution of software engineering.
- a) The 1968 NATO Conference on Software Engineering It is considered as the birth of software engineering,It addressed the software crisis, where software projects were failing due to poor planning, lack of structure, and increasing complexity.
+ 1. The 1968 NATO Conference on Software Engineering It is considered as the birth of software engineering,It addressed the software crisis, where software projects were failing due to poor planning, lack of structure, and increasing complexity.
 It emphasized the need for systematic engineering principles in software development.

 2. The Rise of Structured Programming